Managing SNMP

 specified threshold

-Starting in DMF 7.3 release, configuring disk-percent trap will monitor root partition in addition to /var/log partition.
+Configuring disk-percent trap will monitor the root partition and the /var/log partition.
 To configure the trap:

 controller-1(config)# snmp-server trap